 Minimally Invasive CABG

 Minimally invasive CABG uses smaller incisions than traditional surgery, reducing trauma to the body.
-This approach results in less pain, quicker recovery times, and a lower risk of infection.
-It’s typically used for single or double bypass surgeries and is ideal for patients looking for a less invasive treatment option.
+This advanced bypass surgery of heart procedure results in less pain, quicker recovery times, and a lower risk of infection.
+It’s typically used for single or double bypass surgeries and is an excellent option for patients seeking a less invasive treatment approach.

 Robot-Assisted CABG